What to Do If Authorities Contact You about a Child Sex Crime

-Yes, they are awful, heinous, sad, unfortunate, or whatever other term you want to call them when they do happen.
+Yes, they are awful, heinous, sad, unfortunate, or whatever term you want to call them when they do happen.

 But, the problem is authorities and the public judge you guilty without knowing any of the facts.
 A clever child who wants to get revenge, but doesn’t understand the gravity of their situation, knows they can cause a lot of harm simply by accusing someone else of molesting them.

 You might have heard the public story about Jared Fogle, the long-time spokesman for Subway.
 In his case, he admitted guilt, having sex with 16 and 17-year-olds, and receiving child porn.
 The story is he got more than 400 child porn videos from the person who runs his charity.
 He also paid $1.4 million in restitution to 14 of his victims.
 He ended up with a sentence of 15-and-a-half years, a minimum of 13 to be served and lifetime supervised release.

 In his case, the punishment appears to fit the crime.
 Depending on the true number of victims, you might actually argue it wasn’t harsh enough.